huangwei-pku/huangwei-pku.github.io/research.md

 **Land Expropriation, Household Behaviors, and Health Outcomes: Evidence from China** with Yuqi Ta and Boxian Wang.
 Revision Requested at *Journal of Development Economics*.

+**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
+Revision Requested at *Journal of Public Economics*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit.

-**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
-(Under review)

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.